Attention Faculty, Staff and Community Members!

 Each employee in the Division is required to complete approved diversity-focused continuing education totaling at least 8 IDEA units during an evaluation period (April 1st – March 31st).
 Attendance will be tracked by DAT and provided to managers/directors to be incorporated into Annual Performance Reviews.
 A calendar of events is located on the website to assist staff members in selecting events and programs that enhance their diversity competency.
 IDEA units will not be allowed to “roll over” to the next evaluation reporting period.

-If you would like to have a diversity program accredited by DAT for Student Services Division staff to receive CEU units, the following criteria should be met.
+If you would like to have a diversity program accredited by DAT for Student Life Division staff to receive CEU units, the following criteria should be met.

 Criteria for Program Acceptance